What is an OMS?

 That snoring isn't always innocuous.LEARN MORE

-Oral and facial surgeons are the surgical specialists of the dental profession.
+Oral and maxillofacial surgeons are the surgical specialists of the dental profession.
 Their extensive education and training, their surgical expertise and unparalleled understanding of function and esthetics uniquely qualify them to treat the conditions, defects, injuries and esthetic aspects of the mouth, teeth, jaws and face.

 TRAINING AND SCOPE OF PRACTICE

-Following dental school, oral and facial surgeons spend a minimum of four years in a hospital-based surgical residency program.
+Following dental school, oral and maxillofacial surgeons spend a minimum of four years in a hospital-based surgical residency program.
 Some surgeons may also opt to earn a medical or other advanced degree and/or complete fellowships.

 - Manage diseases of the teeth and their supporting soft and hard tissues.